ThomasBury/geomapviz/README.md

 # Geographical Visualization

-Geomapviz is a package to visualize data on maps at different levels of granularity, aggregating at the specified geographical level, dissolving the polygons if needed.
-The maps can be static (using matplotlib) or interactive (using geoviews and holoviews).

-It returns a single map or a panel of maps, useful to compare how different models are capturing the geographical patterns.

-The average values are either returned raw or (auto) binned.
-You can change the face-colour (background) if you prefer light over a black background (I don't know if anyone would).
+Geomapviz is a Python package that allows for data visualization on maps with varying levels of granularity.
+The package aggregates data at specified geographical levels and can dissolve polygons as needed.
+Maps can be generated as either static using matplotlib or interactive using geoviews and holoviews.
+Geomapviz can produce a single map or a panel of maps, making it useful for comparing how different models capture geographical patterns.
+The package also supports returning average values either raw or automatically binned.
+Additionally, it allows users to customize the background color, including the option to switch from a black background to a light one.

 ## Installation